top of page

 • Technique

-• Item is constructed, sanded down, cleaned and polished.
+• The cast ring is sanded down, cleaned and the whole thing is polished.

-• Colour is added by applying EFCOLOR enamel to the etched areas.
+• Colour is added by applying EFCOLOR enamel to the background to the desired depth.

-• Item is cleaned of excess enamel and given a final thorough polish.
+• Excess enamel is cleaned off and a final thorough polish given.

 €138.77Price